bharath12b5/mvn-linux/Building-MongoDB.md

 We have successfully built [V8z](https://github.com/andrewlow/v8z/) and [MongoDB](http://mongodb.org/) 2.4.9 with GCC 4.4.7.
 We have also built MongoDB 2.6.6 with GCC 4.8.2.
 Here is how we did it.

 1. MongoDB includes V8 3.12 in its source tree, but that version does not support IBM z Systems, so it will need to be linked with a version of V8 that has been ported to z.
 Fetch the V8z code from the 3.14-s390 branch, build the 31-bit and 64-bit libv8.so, and install them into the normal system locations, usually under /usr/lib/ or /usr/lib64/.
-See this article for complete instructions: [Building V8 libraries](https://github.com/ibm-linux-on-z/docs/wiki/Building-V8-libraries).
+See this article for complete instructions: [[Building V8 libraries]].

 2. Building MongoDB requires SCons.
 Download scons-2.3.1-1.noarch.rpm from [SCons 2.3.1 Downloads](http://sourceforge.net/projects/scons/files/scons/2.3.1) and install it like this: